Eau Gallie, Florida: Historic section

 An area of 14.31 acre, containing 31 houses, is petitioning for official recognition as a Historic District.
 The first permanent European-American settler, John Carroll Houston, arrived in 1859.

 Namesakes

 Eau Gallie Square in the Eau Gallie Arts District is a public green space with live oaks and band shell that serves as the center of some community events.
+This also the location of the Rocky Water Brew Fest.